seatable/seatable-release/README.md

 ```
 ### Reference Releases

-This `latest` url and api call will point to the ***latest full, non-prerelease, non-draft release release.***\
+This `latest` URL and API call will point to the ***latest full, non-pre, non-draft release.***\
-These are the reccommended methods to get the latest stable, tested SeaTable release.\
+These are the recommended methods to get the latest stable, tested SeaTable release.\
 \
 **https://github.com/seatable/seatable-release/releases/latest/download/seatable-compose.tar.gz**